Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Because I made this pleated top in chiffon, the blouse is perfect for formal events but would work just as great as an every day item in other fabric choices, like cotton.
 Probably a lot easier to sew too (chiffon is my enemy!!).
 Made in the right fabric (like the mentioned cotton) this would be a project even beginners could sew, otherwise it’s intermediate to experienced levels are recommended.

-The pleated blouse pattern comes in sizes 6 to 1 and is available to purchase here or get it free when you join my sewing newsletter.
-I did a little trick and was able to adjust the pattern to make a blouse for Ellie (who’s 8 yrs old) by simply picking the smallest pattern and choosing the fit to page on my printer.
+The pleated blouse pattern comes in sizes 6 to 14 and is available to purchase here.
+I did a little trick and was able to adjust the pattern to make a blouse for my daughter, Ellie (who’s 8 yrs old) by simply picking the smallest pattern and choosing the fit to page on my printer.
 By default, my printer ads a lot of white space so the pattern prints out quite small if I choose the fit to page setting.
 I thought it’s worth mentioning if you have a similar printer and want to make the blouse in a smaller size.

 - chiffon (for both the blouse and the lining)